ArnoNowatzky/commonmodulesprototype/api/readme.md

 ./gradlew build serve
 `

-to build html based api documentation and start a local webserver to serve it.
+in api project to build html based api documentation and start a local webserver to serve it.